hugo-russeil/asteroids/README.md

 Ensure you have raylib installed on your system.
 If not, you can check out [raylib's website](https://www.raylib.com/).

+## Precompiled Binaries

+If you don't want to compile the game yourself, you can download precompiled binaries from the [releases page](https://github.com/hugo-russeil/asteroids/releases/).
+There are versions available for both Windows and Linux.

 ## Usage
 The keys to control the game are as follows:
 - the arrow keys to move your spaceship